topsoftrees/LetsDefend/SOC119 - Proxy - Malicious Executable File Detected.md

 # SOC119 - Proxy - Malicious Executable File Detected

-We recieved a Medium alert for a malicious executable file detection.
+We received a Medium alert for a malicious executable file detection.

 > **EventID:** 79
 >